guaidashu/hand_fragrance/README.md

 Notes:

 If you want to use this system, you should change some code in flask_login/utils.py.
- There is a function called by login_required, we should rewrite it.
+ There is a function called by login_required(in line 222), we should rewrite it.

  Add a function :